 Unfortunately, sales were stalling as universities were unable to decide whether they wanted to commit to buying the software for years to come.
 Upon the suggestions of friends, the pair decided to pivot and focus on the private consumer market.

 Grammarly became a hit with its new user base right after its launch.
-By 2010, a year after launch, Grammarly amassed a user base of over 100,000 students.
-This also put investors on the map, which frequently came knocking on the company’s doors.
+By 2010, a year after its introduction, Grammarly amassed a user base of over 100,000 students.

-To cope with the increase in demand, both from a management as well as a PR perspective, Shevchenko and Lytvyn stepped down from their roles as Co-CEO.
-The pair was replaced by Brad Hoover, a seasoned venture capital investor at General Catalyst.
+To cope with the increase in demand, both from a management as well as a PR perspective, Shevchenko and Lytvyn stepped down from their roles as co-CEO.

 Meanwhile, the founders were able to focus on what they loved doing most – building technology that improves the lives of millions of users around the world.